srishtigpt/Glycerol-hydrodeoxygenation/README.md

 The data folder includes
-  - training data: to train final training model
+  - training_setdata: to train final training model
-  - validation set: to evaluate performace of model
+  - validation_dataset: to evaluate performace of model
-  - evaluation set: final trajectory used in calculating adsorption energy, tranistion states and reaction pathways in the paper.
+  - final_dataset: final trajectory used in calculating adsorption energy, tranistion states and reaction pathways in the paper.
-  - Chemiscope file to reporduce the UMAP representations of adsorbed glycerol in Section 3.1
+  - @adsorbed_glycerol_umap.json.tar.gz: Chemiscope file to reporduce the UMAP representations of adsorbed glycerol in Section 3.1